Peach State Classic

 Public Forum Paradigm

-- If you want me to evaluate anything in the final focus you MUST extend it in every speech, beginning with the 2nd Rebuttal.
-That includes defensive case attacks, as well as unanswered link chains and impacts on your own case.
+- If you want me to evaluate anything in the final focus you MUST EXTEND it in every speech, BEGINNING WITH THE 2ND REBUTTAL.
+That includes defensive case attacks, as well as UNANSWERED LINK CHAINS AND IMPACTS that you want to extend from your own case.
+JUST FRONTLINING WITHOUT EXTENDING the link and impact stories MEANS YOU HAVE DROPPED THOSE LINKS AND IMPACTS, and I won't evaluate them at the end of the debate.

-- Absent any other framing arguments, I will default to a utilitarian offense/defense paradigm.
+- Absent any other well-warranted framing arguments, I will default to a utilitarian offense/defense paradigm.

-- Send speech docs before you give your speech.
-If you don't, I will be sad, any time you take finding ev will be free prep for your opponents, and the max speaks I will give you will be 28.
-If you do send docs I will be happy and the lowest speaks you will earn will be 28.
+- Please send speech docs to the other team and the judge WITH CUT CARDS BEFORE you give any speech in which you introduce new evidence.
+If you don't, A) I will be sad, B) any time you take finding ev will be free prep for your opponents, and C) the max speaks you will likely earn from me will be 28.
+If you do send card docs I will be happy and the lowest speaks you will likely earn will be 28.
+This only applies in TOC & Championship-level divisions.

 - Narrow the 2nd half of the round down to one key contention-level impact story and 1-2 key answers on your opponents’ case.
 This should start in the 2nd Rebuttal.